JeetMonk/fridge-recipe/README.md

 ]
 <br><br>

-> Any above API which will change the ingredients of the fridge will also update the fridge ingredients file (my-fridge.csv).
+> Any above API which can change the ingredients of the fridge will also update the fridge ingredients file (my-fridge.csv).